-Floors including Sub-floors

-Repair Category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-There are areas of creaky flooring.
+Floors including Sub-floors Repair Category 2 Notes Sections of flooring are uneven.
+The possibility of concealed defects exists.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.